PDF Cover

 Opportunity: Flavonoid-rich phytogenics can boost milk efficiency and methane reduction for Western European dairy herds and Saponin-focused phytogenics support sustainable shrimp and tilapia production for Brazilian and Mexican aquaculture exporters

 Farmers across Western Europe face pressure from retailers like those in Germany, France, and the Netherlands asked to reduce methane while keeping up production levels and caring for their animals.
 Instead of cutting quality, some are turning to plant based compounds containing flavonoids, which shift gut bacteria break down food inside cows.
 These compounds work within natural processes, matching growing demands for sustainable yet effective solutions.
-As demand climbs, so does supply numbers show the global flavonoid market could jump from $185.09 million in 2025 forward to nearly 239 million by 2030.
+As demand climbs, so does supply numbers show the global flavonoid market could jump from $185.09 million in 2025 forward to nearly $239 million by 2030.
 Most isn’t broad trends but targeted tools specific flavonoid mixes proven through trials, sealed inside cow stomachs, tailored for major farm groups across northern Europe.
 Such designs emerge not only by accident but through collaboration feed associations joining forces with producers who prioritize planet as much as profit.

 Shrimp farmers and tilapia farmers in Brazil and Mexico are growing fast.
 These farmers still use a lot of antibiotics and copper to treat the fish.
 This use of antibiotics and copper makes it hard for the farmers to sell shrimp and tilapia to other countries.
 Saponin focused phytogenics help keep the gut healthy.
 Saponin focused phytogenics lower the number of parasites.
 Saponin focused phytogenics help animals use feed better, even if salt levels are high.
-Saponins may go up worldwide from USD 69.51 million in 2025 to USD 80.98 million in 2030.
+Saponins may go up worldwide from $69.51 million in 2025 to $80.98 million in 2030.
 In Latin America, many people think that the use of functional aquafeed will grow faster.
 Local feed mills and university hatchery programs work together to support this growth.

 04